olizilla/asciify/README.md

 ## Release History

+* 1.3.0 - Adds input validation and a getFonts method
 * 1.2.0 - Asciify now a good node citizen, callback takes an error as first arg.
 * 1.0.1 - IT BEGINS.
 ASCII BANNERS NOW MANDTORY.